people are a diverse bunch. Some were born here and grew up by the sea, others

 united by their passion for our beautiful New Zealand seafood.
 Meet some of them...

-Lesila previously worked at Simunovich and has a total of 22 plus years seafood experience.
+Lesila previously worked at Simunovich and has a total of over 22 years seafood experience.
 This experience, her critical eye and high standards ensures that only the best quality fish is sent to our overseas customers.

 Nogi is responsible for ensuring chilled export orders are completed correctly and in time for the tight cut-off deadlines required by the airlines.
 This requires good time management and the ability to get the team working together to achieve excellent results.